← Back to: Do I Really Have a Pool Leak? 7 Checks Before You Call a Leak Company

 Hot PVC and Warped Fittings Around the Pump

 The plumbing around your pump is usually rigid PVC with unions or couplers glued in place.
-In normal operation, that PVC doesn’t really care — it sits there and does its job for years.
+In normal operation, that PVC doesn’t really care —

 But with air in the system and poor flow: